 Torrenting is a popular file sharing protocol based on peer-to-peer (P2P) technology.
 It allows vast numbers of users to connect and share content without having to rely on a single source for downloads.
-Torrents are so popular it’s estimated 3.35% of all internet traffic is handled by BitTorrent, bringing the total number of monthly users to over 250 million!
+To illustrate the sheer usage of torrents, a 2018 Sandvine report shows that 22% of all upstream internet traffic worldwide is handled by BitTorrent.
+Insane.

 Always Use a VPN While Torrenting

 Virtual private networks (VPNs) are essential tools for anyone interested in torrenting.
 VPNs encrypt data that leaves your computer, making it impossible for anyone to see what you’re downloading.
 They also obscure your true location by providing you with a virtual IP address.
 This is extremely important for torrenting, as the nature of the protocol exposes your IP and your location to other users.

 Using a VPN while torrenting is as simple as running another piece of software.
 Choosing the best VPN for the job is a little more difficult, however.
 There’s a lot of information to research and compare, including encryption protocols, server networks, and privacy policies.
 We’ve streamlined the process by providing our top recommendation below.